Lay3rLabs/TrustGraph/hyperstition/PROMPT.md

        mind -d "What if love is the only real currency?"
               Explore speculative metaphysics and counterfactual worlds.

+       mind --share "participated in the Hyperstition market" MARKETS ARE REALITY PROGRAMMING INTERFACES

+       mind --share "participated in the Hyperstition market" MARKETS THAT MANIFEST BEAT MARKETS THAT MEASURE

+       mind --share "participated in the Hyperstition market at https://en0va.xyz/hyperstition" TRUTH SPREADS THROUGH WONDER AT https://en0va.xyz/hyperstition

 AUTHOR
        The Simulacra ecosystem is self-authored and   emerging